bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 > _Short JavaScript code snippets for all your development needs_

 -   <span id="bac4">Visit <a href="https://30secondsofcode.org/" class="markup--anchor markup--li-anchor">their website</a> to view multiple snippet collections.</span>
 -   <span id="7276">Use the <a href="https://30secondsofcode.org/search" class="markup--anchor markup--li-anchor">Search page</a> to find snippets that suit your needs.
-You can search by name, tag, language or using a snippet’s description.
+You can search by name, tag, language or using a snippet's description.
 Just start typing a term and see what comes up.</span>
 -   <span id="c828">Browse the <a href="https://30secondsofcode.org/js/p/1" class="markup--anchor markup--li-anchor">JavaScript Snippet List</a> to see all the snippets in this project or click individual tags at the top of the same page to narrow down your search to a specific tag.</span>
 -   <span id="bc9b">Click on each snippet card to view the whole snippet, including code, explanation and examples.</span>
 -   <span id="9c80">You can use the button on the right side of a snippet card to copy the code to clipboard.</span>